brandon-nc/logbook-parser/README.md

 # logbook-parser
-A little go program to convert units from metric to imperial within Deep and Steep logbook.csv files.
+This is just a little Go program skydiovers can use to convert units from metric to imperial within Deep and Steep logbook.csv files.

 # Compiling
 Compile the program with: